danielyenegeta/ramhacks19/README.md

 ```
 flask run
 ```
+If you get any errors, please look through your terminal and try to debug the code.
+Most of the times you will get an error for not downloading the modules correctly.
 ## Deployment

 This site can be hosted either on Heroku, or using Docker and going through the ECS setup.